 First of all, let me say that I managed to read 60 books in 2021, where my goal was set at 52.
 It totaled 21,815 pages.
 I only put it up around May, because last year I really did not enjoy the pressure I put on myself to finish my goal.

-That being said, if you read my previous post, then you know that I like stats and love keeping score.
+That being said, if you read my previous post, then you know that I like stats and love keeping scores.
 Mostly against myself though, so no worries!

 So how can I break this down for you?
 I rated the books on average 3.6 stars.